Technical writing

 Academic enables you to use a wide range of icons from Font Awesome and Academicons in addition to emojis.

-Here are some examples using the icon
+Here are some examples using the icon shortcode to render icons:

 {{< icon name="terminal" pack="fas" >}} Terminal